2013-14 Lord Fairfax Community College Goals

 LFCC will increase enrollment in Middle College

 - LFCC will increase enrollment by 5% in the third year of our Middle College Program for the fall semester 2013.

 LFCC will increase enrollment and FTE by 1%

 - Develop at least two new academic program (degree, certificate, or career studies certificate) that respond to emerging, critical workforce needs.

-LFCC will begin the second year of the Great Expectations Program
+LFCC will begin the third year of the Great Expectations Program

 LFCC will reduce costs and increase the amount of financial aid awarded to students

 LFCC will Increase Financial Aid Applicants and Recipients

 - Increase the number of students who apply for and who receive financial aid and scholarships by 3% over 2012-13.

 LFCC will monitor the benchmarks for the financial aid shared services model